hhsieh/hhsieh.github.io/_posts/2016-11-23-calling-function-multiple-times.md

     for _ in range(c):
         intersect()

 And `intersect` is the function that I would like to repeat.
-This is a function that prints "YES" if two strings share at least one substring and print "NO" if they share no substring at all.
+This is a function that prints "YES" if two strings share at least one substring and prints "NO" if they share no substring at all.

     def intersect():
         a = map(str, raw_input())